apollographql/apollo-tooling/README.md

 apollo-codegen download-schema http://localhost:8080/graphql --output GitHuntAPI/Definitions/schema.json
 ```

+You can use the `header` option to add additional HTTP headers to the request.
+For example, to include an authentication token, use `--header "Authorization: Bearer <token>"`.

 To generate Swift code from a set of query definitions in `.graphql` files:

 ```sh